suica-hamster/suica-hamster.github.io/_posts/2019-04-07-lucky-city-yokohama.md

 ---
 ### Sunset

-We saw the sunset, listening to music 🎧 together, on the bridge.
+We saw the sunset, listening to music 🎵 together, on the bridge.
-At that time, I wanted to hug her 🌆
+🌆 At that time, I wanted to hug her.

 {% include images.html img="/assets/img/yokohama9.jpg" title="Sunset" caption="Sunset" %}